flhofer/docker_tutorial/#2_Compose/README.md

 services:
   python:
     build: .
     volumes:
       - .:/home/myapp
 ```

-:grey_question: What does this compostition file do? (you can use the [getting started]
+:grey_question: What does this compostition file do? (you can use the [getting started][1] guide)

+With this in mind, thing of docker-compose as an extension of the Docker engine.
+In the following we will see how to actually compose a service.

 ## Create a compose file